 SAP Event Mesh does support Event-Driven programming model.
 It has the capability to

 - Propagate/Distribute Events across distributed landscapes across cloud and on-premise

 - Out-of-box event enablement framework for S/4HANA and SFSF standard business objects

 - Open standards and protocols-based communication

-> - Support for SAP Cloud Platform events
+- Support for SAP Business Technology Platform events

-> This blog is dedicated to help the developers build an application which requires event handling from S/4HANA.
+This blog is dedicated to help the developers build an application which requires event handling from S/4HANA.